DakJaniels/FancyActionBarPlus/README.md

 #### Adjust Quickslot Position

 Applies an offset to the quickslot position.
-Applies to both Keyboard UI and Gamepad UI
+Applies to Keyboard UI or Gamepad UI depending on which UI mode is active.

 * Horizontal (X) Position (default: 0), negative values move the slot left, positive values move it right.
 * Vertical (Y) Position (default: 0), negative values move the slot up, positive values move it down.

 #### Adjust Ultimate Slot Position

 Applies an offset to the ultimate slot position.
-Applies to both Keyboard UI and Gamepad UI.
+Applies to Keyboard UI or Gamepad UI depending on which UI mode is active.
 Companion Ultimates will appear to the right of wherever the ultimate slot is placed

 * Horizontal (X) Position (default: 0), negative values move the slot left, positive values move it right.
 * Vertical (Y) Position (default: 0), negative values move the slot up, positive values move it down.

 [![Actionbar Size & Position](https://i.imgur.com/pydnjTB.png)](https://i.imgur.com/pydnjTB.png)

+#### Adjust Bar Spacing and Offset

+* Horizontal (X) Position (default: 0) - Adjusts the relative position of the front and back action bars with respect to each other along the X (horizonal) axis (changing this value will shift the top bar left, and the bottom bar right, or vice versa)
+* Vertical (Y) Position (default: 0) - Adjusts the relative position of the front and back action bars along the Y (vertical) axis.
+This setting effectively changes the gap between the top and bottom bar.
+Recommended setting: 4 for a gap that matches the gap between action buttons.

 ### GENERAL